Summary & Analysis of “The Divine Image” by William Blake

 So, if there is a calamity, or when the calamity is resolved, God’s creation looks up at Him at all times because of His wonderful qualities.

-In the first two lines of the second stanza, the poet restates his idea that God is made with Mercy, Pity, Peace, and Love.
+In the first two lines of second stanza, the poet restates his idea that God is made with Mercy, Pity, Peace and Love.
 He also uses the word father for God, because as a father takes care of his children, God takes care of us.

 In this stanza, Blake explains how humans have qualities of Mercy, Pity, Peace, and Love.
 He says that Mercy is present in every human’s heart; a big and kind heart is the one, which can show mercy.
 People show expressions through their face and Pity is also seen in facial expressions of humans.